unsettledgames/JS-color-picker/README.md

 ## TODO:
 - Make the code more modular, avoid global variables and isolate the picker into a single class / module
 - Refactor the code to be a bit cleaner

+# Other:
+The colour scheme is based on the one used by lospec.com